Onitsiky/poja/README.md

 * A formatting script is embedded with POJA.
 Just run `./format.sh` and your whole code will be formatted using Google Java Format.
 To quote the GJF team: "There is no configurability as to the formatter's algorithm for formatting.
 This is a deliberate design decision to unify our code formatting on a single format."

-* CI will fail whenever code coverage is below 80%.
+* CI will fail whenever code coverage is below 80% (by default, but it's configurable).
 POJA code are not taken into account in the coverage computation, as they are marked by the annotation `@PojaGenerated`.
 More generally, any class annotated with `@...Generated` will be excluded from coverage computation.

 ### Asynchronous Tasks